ChristopherTRoss/BudgetMaster/BudgetMaster_STD.md

 - TC 6 :- successful edit of income
 - TC 7 :- successful edit of expense
 - TC 8 :- successful deletion of income
-- TC 8 :- unsuccessful deletion of income
 - TC 9 :- successful deletion of expense
-- TC 10 :- unsuccessful deletion of expense
-- TC 11 :- successful creation of category
+- TC 10 :- successful creation of category
-- TC 12 :- unsuccessful creation of category due to invalid name entered
+- TC 11 :- unsuccessful creation of category due to invalid fields
-- TC 13 :- unsuccessful creation of category due to
 - TC 14 :- successful edit of category
 - TC 15 :- successful deletion of category
 - TC 16 :- unsuccessful deletion of category